 Site #2 • Schreiner University

 Schreiner University was the second solar host to become a part of the community solar project, and the site covers approximately 4 acres.
+The system is rated to produce 0.75 MW at peak.
 KPUB is looking forward to pursuing opportunities to use their solar system as a case study for business and STEM projects.

 Site #3 • City of Kerrville—Spur 100